putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 | Wide | 36px | 36px | 24px | 24px |
 | Extra Wide | 48px | 48px | 30px | 30px |

 In their use, the exact amount is less important than "it looks good."
 Spacing of `12px` isn't `12px` across all breakpoints; the naming convention abstracts them into a group of relative sizes.
 Base is default.
+Video Demo 4 shows live-swapping of components.

 <figure>
 <video width="100%" controls>
     <source src="/videos/responsive_spacing.mp4">
 </video>
-<figcaption><strong>Video Demo</strong> The Calendar component can live-swap between breakpoints, going from a side-by-side layout to a wrap-and-stack and back to the original layout.</figcaption>
+<figcaption><strong>Video Demo 4</strong> The Calendar component can live-swap between breakpoints, going from a side-by-side layout to a wrap-and-stack and back to the original layout.</figcaption>
 </figure>

 ## Responsive Typography

 Responsive typography is much like responsive spacing.
 It is a variable set, but it also controls every aspect of typography across the breakpoints.
-Any type setting — size, line height, spacing — can be tweaked for optimum display.
+Any setting that affects type — size, line height, spacing — can be tweaked for optimum display.

-A variable set for controlling type size might look something like this, although type choice and other factors might apply to specific design systems.
+A variable set for controlling type size might look something like this, although type choice and other factors might apply to specific design systems and aesthetic choices.

 | Breakpoint | Base | Medium | Small | Narrow |
 | --- | --- | --- | --- | --- |